andDevW/debiandroid/README.md

 [the founder of GNU, Richard Stallman.](https://www.youtube.com/watch?v=umQL37AC_YM)

 If you can copy and you can paste you can install Debian and keep it up-to-date.
+This walks you through a bare-minimum Debian installation and turning it into an extremely efficient i3 DWM powerhouse.

 Source files for installation are provided here in the GitHub repo.